LBHackney-IT/cautionary-alerts-api/README.md

 # LBH Cautionary Alerts API

-The Cautionary alerts API for accessing cautionary alerts attached to a person or property There are two GET endpoints one for retrieving all data and one for a specified ID
+The Cautionary alerts API for accessing cautionary alerts attached to a person or property There are two GET endpoints.
+One returns a list of records and the another returns a specific record for a given ID

 ## Stack